iskenyildiz/BLOG/Github_Push.md

 Open Terminal.

-• Change the current working directory to your local repository.
+• Change the current working directory to your local repository that you want to push.

 `
 git add .